Assassination Attempt

 Genesis 28:9, 36:3, Jasher 29:43

-Then went Esau to Ishmael his uncle, and took to the wives which he had Mahalath (Machlath) the daughter of Ishmael Abraham’s son, the sister of Nebajoth (Nebayoth), to be his wife, and he gathered together all the flocks of his father and his wives, and went up and dwelled on Mount Seir, and left Isaac his father at the Well of the Oath alone.
-This happened in the days when Jacob went to Mesopotamia.
+So Esau went to his uncle Ishmael and took Mahalath (also called Machlath), the daughter of Ishmael (Abraham’s son) and sister of Nebajoth (Nebayoth), as a wife in addition to his others.
+He gathered all his father’s flocks and his wives and moved to live on Mount Seir, leaving his father Isaac alone at the Well of the Oath.
+This took place during the time Jacob was on his way to Mesopotamia.